 2. Overflow Incontinence

-Overflow urinary incontinence typically consists of dribbling of urine throughout the day or night.
+Overflow urinary incontinence typically consists of dribbling urine throughout the day or night.
 This may be due to not being able to empty your bladder.
 Intermittent catheterization is sometimes a helpful solution to reduce leakage while also making sure your bladder is fully drained.

 3. Urge Incontinence